MaulingMonkey/rust_android_sample/Readme.md

 Flakey USB connections can cause `adb` to lie and say it successfully installed a package when it didn't.
-If you want to automatically detect this, parse the output of `adb shell pm path com.maulingmonkey.rust_android_sample` before and after and install.
+If you want to automatically detect this, parse the output of `adb shell pm path com.maulingmonkey.rust_android_sample` before and after install.
 If the path didn't change, it probably didn't redeploy.
 You can doublecheck the file size and time (again before/after install) if you want to eliminate false positives.
 If the given path was `package:/data/app/com.maulingmonkey.rust_android_sample-GmoQAziYbu5PsGZYuXfzUA==/base.apk` , you can then strip the `package:` prefix and run: `adb shell ls -l /data/app/com.maulingmonkey.rust_android_sample-GmoQAziYbu5PsGZYuXfzUA==/base.apk` .